 US Youth Futsal Insurance Fees

 Each player must register with US Youth Futsal (USYF).
-This $9.50 fee will cover them for any USYF event (league, training, clinics, Academy) for the period August 1, 2012 through July 31, 2013.
+This $9.50 fee will cover them for any USYF event (league, training, clinics, Academy, tournament) for the period August 1, 2013 through July 31, 2014.
 This means that if a team plays in both sessions the players only need to pay this fee once.
 Each player on the team roster will receive an email with instructions on how to register.

 (click on the links below to jump to the desired information)